audi/adtf_file/README.md

 ##### Build a_util first

-The ADTF File Library will only build if a installation of a_utils library is provided.
+The ADTF File Library will only build if an *installation* of *a_util* library is provided.
 Following libraries of the a_utils are necessary:
 * a_util_concurrency
 * a_util_memory